Clint McElroy

-Clinton Emil "Clint" McElroy Jr. (/ˈmæk.əl,rɔɪ/ MACK-əl-roy, born August 10, 1955) is an American podcaster, comic book writer and former radio personality.
+Clinton Emil McElroy Jr. (/ˈmæk.əl,rɔɪ/ MACK-əl-roy, born August 10, 1955) is an American podcaster, comic book writer and former radio personality.
 He is known for his work on the podcast The Adventure Zone, as well as for hosting several FM radio shows in West Virginia.
 Additionally, McElroy is an adjunct professor in the Department of Theatre at Marshall University.

 Career

 Radio

 Clint McElroy is an alumnus of Marshall University, at which he worked with campus radio station WMUL.
 He then worked as news director at WKEE-FM in 1975, followed by roles at WRVC and WEMM-FM, as well as a sports director role at WWBA in Florida.
 Beginning in 1994, he co-hosted the morning show at WTCR-FM, along with co-host Judy Eaton.
 In 2017, he retired from radio.

 Podcasting

 Clint McElroy, his sons and their wider relations have been nicknamed the "first family of podcasting", owing to their large volume of work and the popularity of their various podcasts.
 Clint McElroy refers his work in the format as a natural extension of his work in radio, where would occasionally perform on-air skits with his children.
 He first appeared as a guest on The Joystiq Podcast in 2009.
 For the 100th episode, he was called up live on air to tell an embarrassing story about his son, co-host of the show, Justin McElroy.

 In 2014, Clint McElroy and his sons – Justin, Travis, and Griffin – launched a tabletop role-playing game podcast entitled The Adventure Zone.
 Initially playing Dungeons & Dragons, the show moved into other game systems in later arcs.
 Clint acted as Game Master during the 'experimental' campaign Commitment, which made use of the Fate system.
 During the first arc, Balance, Clint portrayed Merle Highchurch, a dwarf cleric.
 In the second campaign, Amnesty, he portrayed Ned Chicane, and later Arlo Thacker.
 For the show's third campaign, Graduation, he portrayed Argo Keene, a water genasi rogue.
 In the fourth campaign, Ethersea, he portrayed Zoox, a Brinarr ranger.
 In the fifth campaign, Steeplechase, he portrayed Emerich Dreadway.
 In the sixth campaign, “Versus Dracula”, he portrayed Brother Phileaux, an artificer.

 In 2018, Clint McElroy appeared as a guest star on Adventure Impractical as part of the Stream of Many Eyes, a Dungeons & Dragons event promoting the new Waterdeep storyline.
 He also appeared at the following year's event, The Descent.

 In 2020, Clint McElroy appeared as a guest voice in Sidequesting.

 Amid the COVID-19 pandemic in 2020, Clint began the daily YouTube series Stories from Your Gaffer, in which he reads chapters from books, in lieu of bedtime stories for his grandchildren.
 He began with The Hobbit, though had to switch to The Wonderful Wizard of Oz for copyright reasons.
 Neil Gaiman granted permission for his books, and so Clint then moved on to Coraline.